Skip to main content

 • “After 3 hours I just realized the game wasn't going anywhere, the progression wasn't going anywhere, the story was non-existent so far, I lost any willingness to keep playing.”

-• “The writing and story is really not great, I would say it's really not the main focus of the game in the first place but still just don't build any expectations on that front.”
+• “The writing and story is really not great in my opinion; I would say it's really not the main focus of the game in the first place, so just don't build any expectations on that front.”

 • gameplay